AB 2074

 The Downtown Revitalization Act

-AB 2074 will accelerate the recovery of dense, urban neighborhoods in California’s largest cities by streamlining the construction of high-rise, residential developments near regional transit hubs.
+AB 2074 will accelerate the recovery of dense, urban neighborhoods in California’s largest cities by streamlining the construction of high-rise, residential and mixed-use developments near regional transit hubs.
 The bill includes a low-interest revolving loan fund that will help lower construction costs.

 Updates